Philosophy with Psychology (BA)

-The Philosophy of Mind, including the Philosophy of Psychology, is a key strength of the Philosophy Department.
+Philosophy of Mind and Philosophy of Psychology are key strengths of the Philosophy Department.
 It supports strong teaching and research links with the Psychology Department.
 Both are widely recognised for the high quality of their research, meaning you will be inspired by learning from academics at the cutting edge of their fields.

 Our main teaching methods are lectures, lecture-discussions, and seminars alongside private study and study skills sessions.
 Our students benefit from expert guidance from staff in developing strong analytical and critical skills, and our students highly rate the feedback they receive.
 In addition to compulsory teaching, we also offer many extra academic activities, including optional lectures, colloquia, discussion groups and workshops.